Sorry, you need to enable JavaScript to visit this website.

 • Developing and co-financing entrepreneurship strategies in the education system

-• Dialogue with education institutions
+• Dialogue with educational institutions

 • Implementing activities to foster a culture of entrepreneurship

-• Operator of future national and regional strategies
+• Operate future national and regional strategies

 Foundation activities today: